rolly9992/myDS_course/README.md

 2 other variables that were some of the more important ones were the age of a customer and how many days they had their current cell phone.

+To see more details, please reference the jupyter notebook in this repo.
+Thanks!